w3f/Grants-Program/applications/DotHacks-private-SRC.md

 1. Continue to update functions and the corresponding code of our private SRC solution based on the Treasury bug-bounty instrument.
 2. Build DotHacks, a public crowdsourced vulnerability platform based on Polkadot substrate.
 Meanwhile we will formulate Vulnerability Assessment Standards for the blockchain industry, based on CVSS (Common Vulnerability Scoring System) and a large amount of real blockchain vulnerabilities cases collected.
 3. We will try to build a world-influential cybersecurity community that will attract global whitehats, security agencies and vendors to join Polkadot and DotHacks.
-We want to make DotHacks the world-leading vulnerability platform in the nearest future.
+We want to make DotHacks the world-leading blockchain-based cybersecurity reponse platform in the nearest future.

 ## Additional Information :heavy_plus_sign: